 Train, as the most principle transport mode in China, accommodates enormous passengers transport volume.
-In 2016, it has transferred about 2,770 million passengers with an increase of 11.2% over 2015.
+In 2022, it has transferred about 2,540 million passengers.
 Spring Festival Travel Rush is the busiest time of rail system in a year, which usually begins 15 days before Chinese New Year and lasts for about 40 days.
-During that period of 2016, the passenger volume has reached 325 million.
+During that period of 2021, the passenger volume has reached 218 million.

 Passenger Rail Transport in China

 In addition to the rail system within the country, China Railway Corporation also operates several international passenger trains to nearby countries, including K3/ K4